Kusanagi8200/KuzRAG/README.md

 # KuzRAG

-# Kotaemon Deployment Tutorial with Ollama and KuzAI (All-in-One)
+# Kotaemon Deployment Tutorial with Ollama and KuzAI (All-in-One) Full Local Stack.

 ## 1. Project Overview

-Kotaemon is a Gradio-based web interface that leverages a local Ollama language model (LLM) called **kuzrag-full**, developed with the KuzAI toolkit.
+Kotaemon (github.com/Cinnamon/kotaemon) is a Gradio-based web interface that leverages a local Ollama language model (LLM) that you can configure with KuzAI toolkit (github.com/Kusanagi8200/KuzAI).
 This setup allows running a powerful, autonomous conversational AI locally without relying on external cloud APIs.

 **Architecture:**